dotnet/designs/accepted/2019/support-for-memory-limits.md

 cgroups control two main resources: memory and cores.
 Both are relevant to the .NET GC.

 Memory constraints defines the maximum memory available to the cgroup.
 This memory is used by the guest operating system, the .NET runtime, the GC heap, and potentially other users.
-If a cgroup has `100 MiB` available, the app will have less than that.
+If a cgroup has `100 MB` available, the app will have less than that.
 The cgroup will be terminated (AKA `OOMKilled`) when the memory limit is reached.

 Core constraints determine how many GC heaps should be created, at maximum.
 The maximum heap value matches `Environment.ProcessorCount`.
 There are three primary ways that this value can be set (using the `docker` CLI to demonstrate):